-As far as we are aware, picea is the world’s first electric energy storage system for buildings available as a product.
+As far as we are aware, picea is the world’s first electric energy storage system based on green hydrogen for buildings available as a product.
 Fuel cells have been used in industry for decades – we are now bringing this technology to your home.

 Is it possible to monitor picea’s storage levels and performance on the go?HomePowerSolutionsBE2022-03-01T12:00:26+01:00